 As you can tell, the northern end of the park tends to be the cheapest.
 Cooke City is also across the border along the road in Montana – but on the eastern side.
-In many ways it offers much the same as Gardiner, but it’s a little bit bigger with more shops and restaurants on offer.
+In many ways, it offers much the same as Gardiner, but it’s a little bit bigger with more shops and restaurants on offer.

 Whilst Cooke City is undeniably larger than Gardiner, it is still laid-back in atmosphere.
-Truly a city in name only!
+Truly it is a city in name only!
 This makes it an excellent location for campers looking for somewhere to stay.
-Even if you’d rather stay in an organised campsite, these are far cheaper than those in the park itself.
+Even if you’d rather stay at an organised campsite, these are far cheaper than those in the park itself.

 Cooke City is a little bit further from the entrance to Yellowstone National Park – about an extra 20 minutes by car.
 Your first point of entry will be the Tower area.
-This is the most rustic part of the park, and a great spot for escaping the huge tourist crowds around the main sights.
+This is the most rustic part of the park and a great spot for escaping the huge tourist crowds around the main sights.

 Camping in Yellowstone

-There are a number of options for camping in and around Yellowstone National Park to suit a variety of budgets.
-As mentioned above, you’re actually better off camping outside of the park itself.
-Cooke City offers the cheapest options year round, but you’ll have to drive a little bit longer to get into the park.
+With a solid sleep system, Cooke City offers the cheapest options year-round, but you’ll have to drive a little bit longer to get into the national park.
 In the off-season, you’ll find some excellent deals in the West Yellowstone campsites.

-Within the park itself campsite rates can get quite pricey – but these sites are totally worth it.
+Within the park itself, campsite rates can get quite pricey – but these sites are totally worth it.
 You’ll find the facilities are incredibly high quality, with many of them also hosting social events for campers.
 This is the oldest national park in the United States – so they know what they’re doing.

 How to Get Around Yellowstone

 Travelling by car is the most popular way to get around the park.
 There isn’t any public transport within the park, but there is a great road network.
-The central ring loops around the best known attractions, and there’s a second ring connecting visitors with northern destinations.
+The central ring loops around the best-known attractions, and there’s a second ring connecting visitors with northern destinations.

 There are some fantastic tours around the park departing from towns on the outskirts.
 West Yellowstone is home to more tours than others – but it is also one of the more expensive areas to stay in.

 You also need to take extra care during the winter.
 Cycling isn’t possible at all, and even driving can be difficult.
-Always check the forecast before you set off, and be prepared to have to turn back if conditions don’t look favorable.
+Always check the forecast before you set off, and be prepared to have to turn back if conditions don’t look favourable.